Japan short-term home rental market shows promise but rewards slow to come

 “Tourists coming to Japan are on the rise, and there’s definitely the need for this type of service,” says Takashi Sagara, a manager at real estate agency Able Inc, which plans to connect home owners with an Airbnb-style service.

-Business hopes have been fuelled in no small measure by Prime Minister Shinzo Abe’s push to cut red tape as part of his ‘Abenomics’ policies to jump start Japan’s long-stagnant economy.
+Business hopes have been fueled in no small measure by Prime Minister Shinzo Abe’s push to cut red tape as part of his ‘Abenomics’ policies to jump start Japan’s long-stagnant economy.

-While renting properties for long-term accommodation is legal, current rules on short-term rentals are strict: owners can’t legally let their homes without a licence, hotel-style reception desks and minimum room sizes.
+While renting properties for long-term accommodation is legal, current rules on short-term rentals are strict: owners can’t legally let their homes without a license, hotel-style reception desks and minimum room sizes.

 Abe has proposed to relax these curbs.
 Along with looser visa rules and a substantially weaker yen, the move promises to add to the explosive growth in tourist arrivals and boost broader economic activity.